JGarza189/genome-utilities/README.md

 # genome-utilities

-##### Contributor: Joseph Garza
+##### Author: Joseph Garza
 ##### Department of Life Sciences, Texas A&M University - Corpus Christi

 ## Overview:

-This repository holds a curated collection of tools and supplementary information for bioinformatic analysis of genetic data.
-Created to support tasks such as sequence alignment, data visualization, and phylogenetic analysis, this suite optimizes basic workflows in molecular biology.
+This repository holds a curated collection of tools and supplementary information for basic bioinformatic analysis of genetic data.
+Created to support tasks such as sequence alignment and data visualization, this suite supports workflows in molecular biology.